kimfucious/sakura/README.md

 Another Gulp task (`gulp concat.js`) concantanates all js files (putting jQuery first) into a single file, `main.js` located in the `assets/js/` folder.

-> _Note the lack of the underscore on `assets/js/` folder above._ Think of `_assets` (with the underscore) as where you put source, and `assets` (wihtout the underscore) where processed source is put after a build or a Gulp task has run.
+> :bulb: Note the lack of the underscore on `assets/js/` folder above.
+Think of `_assets` (with the underscore) as where you put source, and `assets` (wihtout the underscore) where processed source is put after a Gulp task has run. `_site/assets` is where Jekyll compiles/copies stuff to from `assets` on build.

 ### Code syntax highlighting with Prism